andrewt0301/hse-acos-course/docs/grades.md

 If the final grade $$G$$ is unsatisfactory, the exam can be retaken.
-In situations when it does not help because of low module grades $$M_i$$, the decision about the final grade for the discipline is done by the commission of faculty members, who will hold the final exam.
+In situations when it does not help because of low module grades $$M_i$$, the decision about the final grade is done by the commission of faculty members, who will hold the final exam.

 #### Module Formula